Rajasree37-pixel/Rajasree37-pixel/README.md

 - 👋 Hi, I’m @Rajasree37-pixel
-- 👀 I’m interested in developing
+- 👀 I’m interested in predicting, analyzing and developing
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning data
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me : follow my page on github
-- 😄 Pronouns: Raji
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I can play with original websites

 <!---
 Rajasree37-pixel/Rajasree37-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.